 In this module students will learn about the history and rationale for using coding system in the medical field.
 Students will learn to describe the levels of the Healthcare Common Procedures Coding System (HCPCS) codes.
 Describe the type of codes on each section of the Current Procedural Terminology (CPT) manual.
 Describe how to locate a HCPCS level II code.
 Students will learn basic skills in how to perform ICD-10 and CPT procedural coding.
 Students will also learn concepts in health care insurance including brief history of health care insurance in the USA with emphasis on types of insurances and managed care policies and procedures.
 Students will learn concepts about the process of billing and collections in the medical office.
 Students will learn the basic routine maintenance in the medical office.
 Describe and maintain an equipment inventory list.
 Describe ways to enhance teamwork in the medical office.
-Students will learn concepts on effective written communication and handling mail in the medical office.
-In addition, students will learn concepts in how to obtain employment including preparing an effective and professional resume and cover letter.
+Students will learn concepts in how to obtain employment including preparing an effective and professional resume and cover letter.
 Interactive learning through discussion board with study cases will be practiced on weekly basis.